ralphlange/opcUaUnifiedAutomation/README.md

 R0-9:

-* Simplify the writing of iocShell functions. this needs an update of st.cmd files!

-* setup RELEASE and CONFIG_SITE to relativ paths for BASE and UASDK

-R0-9-1:

-* To prevent git from tracing local definitions use configure/CONFIG_SITE.user and configure/RELEASE.user

 ## Known bugs

-* For big amount of channels, in our test > 800, the epics will break channel access connections after some hours.
-Need to restart IOC.

-* In the same test drvOpcuaSetup with mode NODEID will not connect to the opcua objects on the server.
+* drvOpcuaSetup with mode NODEID may not connect to many opcua objects on the server.
+Tested with Softing Server: 150 items ok, 880 not.
 No error Message!
 It works relyably but very slow with mode BOTH.
-In this mode each object does its own connection.
+In this mode each object does its own connection - very slow.